syncfusion-content/wpf-docs/wpf/Ribbon/Adding-Items-to-the-Application-Menu.md

 # Adding Items to the Application Menu

 Different menu items are added to an application menu using the MenuItems property of the ApplicationMenu class.
-The following lines of code should be added under the &lt;ribbon: ApplicationMenu&gt;&lt;/ribbon:ApplicationMenu&gt; tag to add menu items to an application menu.
+The following lines of code should be added under the <ribbon: ApplicationMenu></ribbon:ApplicationMenu> tag to add menu items to an application menu.